nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 File path entered is `default`.

 > 1a1.
-System updates data storage file path to default file path.
+System updates data storage file path to default file path.<br>
 > 1a2.
-System shows a message ("Storage file path is updated to: `default file path`").
+System shows a message ("Storage file path is updated to: `default file path`").<br>
+> Use case ends.

 1b.
 File path is not in the correct format.

 > 1b1.
-System shows an error message ("Storage file path is in the wrong format.") with the correct format example.
+System shows an error message ("Storage file path is in the wrong format.") with the correct format example.<br>
 > Use case resumes at step 1.

 1c.
 File path already exist.

 > 1c1.
-System shows an error message ("Storage file path is already being used, please choose another location.").
+System shows an error message ("Storage file path is already being used, please choose another location.").<br>
 > Use case resumes at step 1.